Man standing and grasping his lower back in discomfort

 1. Forward bend

-relieve lower back pain - bend forward stretching
+bend forward stretching

-relieve lower back pain - bend forward stretching
+bend forward stretching

-• Extend your legs straight out in front of you.
+• Extend your legs outwards.

 2. Child pose